HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ## Description of functions related to management platform

-This chapter needs to be read together with the [Distributed Transactional Database HotDB Server - V2.5.3 \[Management Platform\] Function Manual](file://localhost/Users/anita/Downloads/英文翻译审核完成/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3%20%5bManagement%20Platform%5d%20Function%20Manual.doc).
+This chapter needs to be read together with the [Distributed Transactional Database HotDB Server - V2.5.3 [Management Platform] Function Manual](file://localhost/Users/anita/Downloads/英文翻译审核完成/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3%20%5bManagement%20Platform%5d%20Function%20Manual.doc).
 This chapter only describes the function usage of the compute node cluster group managed by the management platform after enabling the DR mode.
 At the same time, the function pages not specifically mentioned display information related to the current active center and control the current active center status by default.

 ### Compute node cluster selection

-Log in to HotDB Management as a general user and enter the \" compute node cluster selection\" page.
+Log in to HotDB Management as a general user and enter the " compute node cluster selection" page.

 - If the user has the privilege of accessing or controlling a cluster with DR mode enabled and the cluster runs normally, the current active center is displayed in green, with the current standby center in blue.
 When the master center is the current active center, the DR center is the current standby center, and both of them are connected normally, it is as shown in the figure below.